kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Creating An Account

-This is a two -part process, and the flow requires both the client AND server SDK.
-The first part of the process is to generate an account locally on client, which will create a public/private keypair.
-At this point, the account does not yet exist on the blockchain.
-Now that you have generated the key pair, you will need to send the public key to your server, where you will use the server SDK to create the account using this public address in a process called [onboardin](/terms-and-concepts#onboarding).
-A successful account creation will result in a transaction ID.
+This is a two-step process, and the flow requires both the client SDK and the server SDK.
+First, an account is created locally on client, which generates a public/private keypair.
+At this point, no account exists on the blockchain yet.
+Then, the public key is sent to the developer's server, where the server SDK creates a blockchain account using this public address in a process called “onboarding”.
+A successful account creation results in a transaction ID.
 ## Earn

 The concept of an earn is when a user is rewarded by the app, which means that a payment transaction is sent from the developer’s [Operational Account](/terms-and-concepts#operational-account) to a User Account.